 DWP will contact you before your child turns 16

 If your child gets DLA for children you will receive a letter from DWP about 5 months before their 16th birthday.

-This will let you know that Social Security Scotland will take over payment of their award in 2020 or 2021.
+This will let you know that Social Security Scotland will take over payment of their award in future.